Property

 Text

-This is the default.
-Any text content can be used, but the editor can be configured to use different input types such as text boxes, drop-down boxes, or checkboxes to choose values among a list of values.
+This is the default datatype.
+Any text content can be used, with configurable input methods including text boxes, drop-down menus, or checkboxes for selecting from predefined values.

 Text values are limited to plain text.
-Only markdown or markup datatypes allow additional formatting such as bold or italic.
+For formatting options like bold or italic, use markdown or markup datatypes.

 Date